camunda/docker-camunda-bpm-platform/README.md

 ## Volumes

-The Camunda BPM Platform is installed inside the `/camunda` directory.
+The Camunda Platform is installed inside the `/camunda` directory.
 Which means the tomcat configuration files are inside the `/camunda/conf/` directory and the deployments on tomcat are in `/camunda/webapps/`.
 The directory structure depends on the application server.